MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

     ```

 > [!NOTE]
-> If you are currently using code components in model-driven apps connected to Microsoft Dataverse, end users will require **Power Apps** licenses.
+> If you are currently using code components in model-driven apps connected to Microsoft Dataverse, end-users will require **Power Apps** licenses.

-With the general availability of the framework, code component developers will be able to classify components as part of the component manifest to allow makers to see which components are premium.

 ## Related topics